ilkogarcia/igp-btc-fsd-proy4-shinyteeth-frontend/README.md

 _* Appointment details (Patients view)._

 ---
-## Demo

-Insert gif or link to demo

----
 ## Roadmap

-- Request for new medical appointments
-- Changes to previously scheduled appointments
+Everything can be improved and this project is no exception. :) Some little things that I have pending to incorporate in the near future.

-- Reset my password
+- feat: As a user, I want to reset my password
+- feat: As a user, I want to reschedule an appointments
+- feat: As a user, I want to get a new appointment
-- CRUD of medical specialties
+- feat: As an Admin, I want to CRUD medical specialties
-- CRUD of medical treatments
+- feat: As an Admin, I want to CRUD medical tretments
-- Fix Axios interceptor to inject token in request header
+- fix: Axios interceptor to inject token in the request header

 ---
 ## Run Locally